TcAnalyst/Toy-store-sales-with-powerbi-sql/README.md

 ### Recommended Analysis

-1. Which product categories drive the biggest profits?
-Is this the same across store locations?
+*1. Which product categories drive the biggest profits?
+Is this the same across store locations?*

-2. Can you find any seasonal trends or patterns in the sales data?
+*2. Can you find any seasonal trends or patterns in the sales data?*

-3. How much money is tied up in inventory at the toy stores?
-How long will it last?
+*3. How much money is tied up in inventory at the toy stores?
+How long will it last?*

-### TOOLS USED: MICROSOFT SQL AND POWER BI
+#### TOOLS USED: MICROSOFT SQL AND POWER BI

 ### Data importation and cleaning